The numbers behind the answer

 Note: Cannot replace professional therapy

-All families waiting for OAP services should pursue school accommodations.
+Families with school-age children waiting for OAP services may benefit from pursuing accommodations through the IEP process.
 Ontario schools are required to provide accommodations based on need, not diagnosis.

 Common accommodations: Visual schedules, extra processing time, quiet workspace, sensory breaks, simplified instructions, assistive technology, communication supports, modified work.